gkazunii/eemix/README.md

 #### What is the novelty of this algorithm?

 EM-based tensor factorization methods for CP decomposition that optimize the Kullback-Leibler (KL) divergence have been previously studied in [[1](https://ieeexplore.ieee.org/abstract/document/8335432)] and [[2](https://ieeexplore.ieee.org/document/8821380)].
 This repository generalizes their approaches to support not only various low-rank tensor structures such as CP, Tucker, Tensor Train, their mixtures, and adaptive background terms, but also optimization under the α-divergence.
 In general, α-divergence optimization is challenging due to its power term, which prevents closed-form updates of all parameters.
 Our method overcomes this difficulty using a double-bound strategy, described below.

 #### What is the relationship between tensors and probability distributions?
+Why can we apply the EM-based method for tensor decomposition?

 A normalized nonnegative tensor can be interpreted as a discrete probability distribution.
 Specifically, each tensor element $T_{i_1,\dots,i_D}$ can be regarded as $p(x_1=i_1,x_2=i_2,\dots,x_D=i_D)$.
+The index set $[I_1]\times[I_2]\times\dots\times[I_D]$ is regarded as the sample space $\Omega$.
 When we assume the CP-low-rank structure in the tensor $T$, it can be written as $T_{i_1,\dots,i_D}=\sum_{r} Q_{i_1,\dots,i_D,r}$ where the normalized non-negative higher-order tensor $Q$ is given as $Q_{i_1,\dots,i_D,r}=A^1_{i_1,r} \dots A^D_{i_D,r}$.
 The model $P$ is summed up over the $r$, and if we regard $r$ as the hidden variable and $\sum_r$ as a marginalization, we can adapt the EM-algorithm, which is a well-known approach for maximum likelihood estimation with the model with hidden variables.

 #### What theory is behind the algorithm?

 The α-divergence can be bounded by the KL divergences using Jensen’s inequality, and KL divergences can be bounded by the ELBO using Jensen’s inequality again.

-Our E²M algorithm optimizes α-divergence by iterative three steps:
+Our E²M algorithm optimizes the α-divergence by iterative three steps:

     M-step: Maximizes the ELBO with respect to model parameters.